zhangxy-2019/RetroAgent/README.md

 ```

 ## 🙏 Acknowledgments
 This code is adapted from and built upon several amazing open-source repositories.
-We sincerely thank the authors and contributors of these projects for sharing their valuable work: verl, verl-agent, and LaMer.
+We sincerely thank the authors and contributors of these projects for sharing their valuable work: verl (https://github.com/verl-project/verl), verl-agent (https://github.com/langfengQ/verl-agent/tree/master), and LaMer (https://github.com/mlbio-epfl/LaMer).

 ## 📬 Contact
 For questions or discussions, please reach out to Xiaoying Zhang at zhangxycuhk@gmail.com.